 Campus Gotland offers a truly unique academic environment with dedicated researchers and lecturers who work with sustainability from a broad, critical and cross-border perspective, and in close proximity to all the players who work with tourist visits.

 Examination varies from written exams, oral presentations and independent writing.

-The tourism sector contributes with nine percent of the world GDP, and is continuously growing.
-The tourism sector is becoming more important outside the industrial world and therefore increasingly crucial to the development of the world as a whole.
+The tourism sector contributes with nine percent of the world GDP and is becoming more important outside the industrial world and therefore increasingly crucial to the development of the world as a whole.
 However, the tourism sector is also facing more and more serious sustainability challenges, socially, ecologically and economically.
 There is thus great need for the competences you get from the Master Programme in Sustainable Destination Development.

 You may also continue to research and doctoral studies.
-At Campus Gotland there is an interdisciplinary research environment with focus on sustainability, and you may do research within industrial engineering and management, ethnology, geology, history, heritage studies or business.
+Campus Gotland has an interdisciplinary research environment with focus on sustainability, and you may do research within industrial engineering and management, ethnology, geology, history, heritage studies or business.